yellowled/yl-bp/README.md

 * [Grunt](http://gruntjs.com)
 * [Bower](http://bower.io)

 Sass and Compass depend on [Ruby](http://www.ruby-lang.org), Grunt and Bower depend on [node.js](http://nodejs.org).
-Some of the Grunt plugins (see below) may depend on command line tools to be installed on your system as well.
+Some of the [Grunt plugins](#grunt-plugins-used) may depend on command line tools to be installed on your system as well.

 ### Installation